 You too, can learn how to be an ESL teacher with experience and proper guidance from instructors.
 I am on the process of getting my certification at Coursera if you have no time to do actual classes, try it here and it’s online.

 If you would like to learn Korean as well, you can do self-study or enroll in different institutions.
 (Click on the link if you would like to know the resources I use for self-study and the institutions where you can enroll Korean classes.)

 2. I’m a Junior Partner, Social Media Manager and a person actively doing partnerships at an educational platform for health and wellness, Smart Start Session.

-One of my goals this 2018 is to improve my health thus as I was choosing companies or organizations to be affiliated with, I got an opportunity from Smart Start Session.
+One of my goals last 2018 is to improve my health thus as I was choosing companies or organizations to be affiliated with, I got an opportunity from Smart Start Session.
 However, it doesn’t really require me to work there from 9-5 but I just need to get results for my own venture there.
 I am never a marketing expert but I was able to connect 5 company partnerships for two months.
 I was truly glad this gave me an avenue to utilize social media not just for my daily posts but to earn as well.
 I am not an engaged leader but I was able to, little by little, build an organization with the same ideals as mine.
 Thus, this community resurfaced things I am quite good at.